'We're leaving as fast as we can': University of Idaho reels with unease days after killing of 4 students and no suspect identified

 Investigators speaking with surviving roommates

-Two other roommates were inside the home at the time of deaths -- neither was injured nor held hostage, according to university president Scott Green.
+Two other roommates were inside the home at the time of the deaths -- neither were injured nor held hostage, according to university president Scott Green.

 Investigators are speaking with the two surviving roommates, Snell told ABC.